-Adverse sustainability indi cator Metric Impact 2023 (year n) Impact 2022 (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period CLIMATE AND OTHER ENVIRO NMENT-RELATED INI DICATORS Greenhouse gas emissions 1.
-GHG emissions Scope 1 GHG emissions 952 557.27 tCO2e 1 001 809.18 tCO2e GHG emissions are calculated as the Scope 1 emissions in investee companies expressed in tons of carbon dioxide equivalent We are a signatory to the Net Zero Asset Managers Initiative and committed to supporting the goal of net zero greenhouse gas emissions by 2050 or sooner, in line with global efforts to limit warming to 1.5°C. We have an organisational-wide target to reduce the weighted average carbon intensity (WACI) of our investments; a set of portfolio-specific carbon footprint Scope 2 GHG emissions 237 520.15 tCO2e 243 427.49 tCO2e GHG emissions are calculated as the Scope 2 emissions in investee companies expressed in tons of carbon dioxide equivalent reduction targets, and a complementary target to ensure that individual companies are engaged to become 1.5°C aligned.
-We have set a 2025 target to ensure that 80% of our top 200 largest carbon footprint contributors are on a Parisaligned trajectory or else subject to engagement to become aligned.
-Scope 3 GHG emissions 7 271 120.06 tCO2e 6 861 276.67 tCO2e GHG emissions are calculated as the Scope 3 Investment products that have been categorised as Article 8 or Article 9 under the SFDR may be subject to our Paris
+Adverse sustainability indicator Metric Impact 2023 (year n) Impact 2022 (year n-1) 4 Explanation Actions taken, and actions planned and targets set for the next reference period CLIMATE AND OTHER ENVIRO NMENT-RELATED INI DICATORS Greenhouse gas emissions 1.
+GHG emissions 1.
+GHG emissions Scope 1 GHG emissions 952 557.27 tCO2e 1 001 809.18 tCO2e GHG emissions are calculated as the Scope 1 5 emissions in investee companies expressed in tons of carbon dioxide equivalent We are a signatory to the Net Zero Asse Managers Initiative and committed to supporting the goal of net zero greenhouse gas emissions by 2050 or sooner, in line with global efforts to limit warming to 1.5°C. We have an organisational-wide target to reduce the weighted average carbon intensity (WACI) of our investments; a set of portfolio-specific carbon footprint Scope 2 GHG emissions 237 520.15 tCO2e 243 427.49 tCO2e GHG emissions are calculated as the Scope 2 6 emissions in investee companies expressed in tons of carbon dioxide equivalent reduction targets, and a complementary target to ensure that individual companies are engaged to become 1.5° aligned.
+We have set a 2025 target to ensure tha 80% of our top 200 largest carbon footprint contributors are on a Parisaligned trajectory or else subject to engagement to become aligned.
+Scope 3 GHG emissions 7 271 120.06 tCO2e 6 861 276.67 tCO2e GHG emissions are calculated as the Scope 3 7 emissions in investee companies Investment products that have been categorised as Article 8 or Article 9 under the SFDR may be subject to our Paris Aligned Fossil Fuel Policy which prohibit investments in fossil fuel companies that are not transitioning in line with the

-&lt;sup>4 Information on impact compared to previous year is initially reported on 30 June 2024, and continuously on an annual basis.
+4 Information on impact compared to previous year is initially reported on 30 June 2024, and continuously on an annual basis.

-&lt;sup>5 Scope 1 emissions are direct emissions generated from sources that are controlled by the investee company.
+5 Scope 1 emissions are direct emissions generated from sources that are controlled by the investee company.

-&lt;sup>6 Scope 2 emissions are indirect emissions from purchased or acquired energy (including electricity, steam, heat and cooling) generated off-site and consumed by the investee company.
+6 Scope 2 emissions are indirect emissions from purchased or acquired energy (including electricity, steam, heat and cooling) generated off-site and consumed by the investee company.

-&lt;sup>7 Scope 3 emissions are all indirect emissions that occur in the value chain of an investee company (including business travel, capital goods and processing of sold products).
+7 Scope 3 emissions are all indirect emissions that occur in the value chain of an investee company (including business travel, capital goods and processing of sold products).

-2. Carbon footprint Total GHG emissions Carbon footprint 8 461 587.64 tCO2e 1 245 236.68 tCO2e emissions in investee companies expressed in tons of carbon dioxide equivalent The reported impact for total GHG emissions for 2023 includes the total Scope 1, 2 and 3 GHG emissions expressed in tons of carbon dioxide equivalent.
-The reported impact for total GHG emissions for 2022 includes the total Scope 1 and 2 GHG emissions for 2022 includes the total Scope 1 and 2 GHG emissions expressed in tons of carbon dioxide equivalent, due to lack of data of Scope 3 emissions for reporting year 2022.
-Carbon Aligned Fossil Fuel Policy which prohibits investments in fossil fuel companies that are not transitioning in line with the climate objectives of the Paris Agreement, while still enabling investments in companies that are leading the transition out of fossil fuels, and for which we forecast sufficient reductions in Scope 1,2 and 3 PAI indicators over time.
-We consider GHG emissions using an internally developed monitoring system.
+Total GHG emissions tCO2e 8 1 245 236.68 tCO2e tons of carbon dioxide equivalent The reported impact for total GHG emissions for 2023 includes the total Scope 1, 2 and 3 GHG emissions expressed in tons of carbon dioxide equivalent.
+The reported impact for total GHG emissions for 2022 includes the total Scope 1 and 2 GHG emissions expressed in tons of carbon dioxide equivalent, due to lack of data of Scope 3 emissions for reporting year 2022.
 Issuers identified as outliers on any of the GHG emission indicators or which exhibit high adverse impact across several indicators may be subject to further analysis and potential actions as further described below.
-2. Carbon lootprint Carbon lootprint tCO2e/million EUR invested tCO2e/million EUR invested footprint is
+2. Carbon footprint Carbon footprint 310.78 tCO2e/million EUR invested 9 FLIR invested Carbon footprint is calculated as the total GHG emissions expressed as a ratio for the value of all investments.

-&lt;sup>8 Total Scope 1+2 GHG emissions: 1 190 077.418 tCO2e.
+8 Total Scope 1+2 GHG emissions: 1 190 077.418 tCO2e.

-Total Scope 1+2 GHG emissions: 43.72 tCO2e/million EUR invested.
+9 Total Scope 1+2 GHG emissions: 43.72 tCO2e/million EUR invested.